 By Bishop José García

-Bishop José García is senior advisor for prayer and strategic initiatives at Bread for the World.
+Bishop José García is the senior advisor for prayer and strategic initiatives at Bread for the World.